 Plug and Play and Broadcast Flag.
 The FCC adopted the so-called "plug and play" standard for compatibility between digital television sets and cable systems.
 That standard was developed through negotiations involving the cable and consumer electronics industries, but not us, and we are concerned that it may impose certain onerous "encoding rules" on all multichannel video programming distributors, including us, and that the standard and its implementation process favor cable systems.
 We have filed a petition for review of the FCC's "plug and play" order with the federal Court of Appeals for the District of Columbia Circuit on various grounds, but we cannot be sure that the court will not uphold the FCC's decision.
-The FCC also adopted the "broadcast flag" method for copy-protecting content broadcast digitally over the air.
+The FCC also adopted the "broadcast flag" method for copyprotecting content broadcast digitally over the air.
 The cable industry has requested that certain requirements established by the FCC also extend to DBS set-top boxes.
 It is too early to fully assess the risks to us from the adoption of these standards and the possible extension of these requirements to DBS boxes.

 Emergency Alert System.
 The FCC recently initiated a rulemaking seeking comments on whether its rules that require broadcasters and cable operators to transmit emergency alert messages should be extended to other distributors, such as DBS operators.
 We currently do not have the capability of receiving, processing or relaying alerts from the 550 emergency alert system areas back into those areas, and the difficulties of obtaining this capability are likely insurmountable.
-Even if technically feasible, such capability would likely require costly and substantial modifications to our system or to our subscriber settop boxes.
+Even if technically feasible, such capability would likely require costly and substantial modifications to our system or to our subscriber set-top boxes.

-The Satellite Home Viewer Improvement Act and Satellite Home Viewer Extension and Reauthorization Act example of a distant station retransmission is a Los Angeles network station retransmitted by satellite to a subscriber outside of Los Angeles.
+The Satellite Home Viewer Improvement Act and Satellite Home Viewer Extension and Reauthorization Act

+Retransmission of Distant Networks.
+The Copyright Act, as amended by the Satellite Home Viewer Improvement Act, or "SHVIA," permits satellite retransmission of distant network channels only to "unserved households."
+An example of a distant station retransmission is a Los Angeles network station retransmitted by satellite to a subscriber outside of Los Angeles.
 That subscriber qualifies as an "unserved household" if he or she cannot receive, over the air, a signal of sufficient intensity ("Grade B" intensity) from a local station affiliated with the same network.